-Much later catfish strains from Israel and the Republic South Africa were introduced.
-These strains were crossed for the production of fingerlings and resulted in the currently cultured “Dutch strain” African catfish, which is commonly cultured today.
+Over time, catfish strains from Israel and the Republic of South Africa were introduced, and these strains were crossed to produce fingerlings of the “Dutch strain” African catfish, which is commonly cultured today.

-Practically spoken the market for African catfish fingerlings is first of all price driven.
-Next to this hatcheries focus on availability, size, uniformity and health status of the African catfish.
+In practice, the market for African catfish fingerlings is primarily driven by price.
+Hatcheries also focus on factors such as availability, size, uniformity, and the health status of African catfish.

 Selection of African catfish broodstock

-African catfish farming is a relatively new industry.
-In Europe it started in the early eighties and in Africa only few farmers were active in an extensive way by that time.
+The African catfish farming industry is relatively new, with its beginnings in Europe in the early 1980s and only a few farmers in Africa being actively involved in extensive farming at that time.

 Hybridisation of African catfish